Caterpillar Equipment — Key Facts

 - Best promotional offer: 0% for 48–60 months on qualifying new equipment

-equipment lenders's 0% promotional offers are among the most valuable in construction equipment — when available, they represent real interest savings of $15,000–$80,000 over the loan term compared to market rates.
+The program's 0% promotional offers are among the most valuable in construction equipment — when available, they represent real interest savings of $15,000–$80,000 over the loan term compared to market rates.
 These promos typically run on new equipment for limited periods (often model year-end or quarterly pushes by dealers).

 The Cat Certified Used program is a significant advantage for used equipment buyers.
-Machines undergo a 140+ point inspection, receive necessary repairs, and come with an extended powertrain warranty (12–36 months). equipment lenders provides better rates on Certified Used than on standard used Cat equipment.
+Machines undergo a 140+ point inspection, receive necessary repairs, and come with an extended powertrain warranty (12–36 months).
+Manufacturer financing provides better rates on Certified Used than on standard used Cat equipment.
 For buyers who prefer new-equipment financing confidence with used-equipment pricing, Cat Certified Used is often the best option available in the construction equipment market.

 CAT Excavator Models — Complete Pricing